GABlane/Odin-projects/README.md

 # Javascript
 ## 1st was a Book store.
 ## 2nd is tictactoe with the use of IIFE and factory functions
+## 3rd lessons is to use webpack properly and make it more opperational to handle files.